Stability estimates for radial basis function methods applied to linear scalar conservation laws: Numerical experiments

 The result for RBF-PUM when $h=0.03$ and $p=4$ is given in Figure \ref{fig:experiments:eigenvalues:rbfpum_perturbed}.
 Here we only consider the randomly perturbed DistMesh point set $X$.
 We observe that the eigenvalue spectra are stable when $q \geq 5$, but otherwise unstable.
 This is aligned with the stability result from Section \ref{sec:stabilityproperties:rbfpum}.

 The results for the unstabilized RBF-FD method with $h=0.03$ are given in Figure \ref{fig:experiments:eigenvalues:rbffd}.
 Here we use an unperturbed DistMesh point set $X$.
 We test the eigenvalue spectra as the stencil size $n$ varies and the monomial basis degree $p=2$ is fixed.
 When $n=12$ (obtained from $n = 2\binom{p+2}{2}$), the eigenvalue spectra contain spurious eigenvalues for each choice of the oversampling parameter, even when the oversampling is unusually large.
 This is in agreement with the semi-discrete stability estimate \eqref{eq:stabilityrbffd:finalEstimate}.
 The jump term in the estimate has a non-negligible size and an arbitrary sign.
-If the accumulation of the jump terms results in a large positive number, then we are, according to the discussion in Section \ref{sec:stabilityproperties:eigenvalues}, expected to observe spurious eigenvalues.
 From the same figure we further observe that when we keep $p=2$, but increase the stencil size to $n=30$, the eigenvalue spectra become stable for $q \geq 3$.
 This is again in agreement with the estimate \eqref{eq:stabilityrbffd:finalEstimate}, when the estimate is augmented with the result from Figure \eqref{fig:jumps} which states that the magnitude of the jumps vanishes as $n$ is increased.
 Thus, large stencil sizes improve the stability properties of the RBF-FD method.
 We make a remark that the eigenvalue spectra were stable for larger $p$ and $n$ computed according to $n=2\binom{p+2}{2}$.
 This makes sense, since larger $p$ are associated with larger $n$, and thus smaller jumps.
 However, we can not say in general that the RBF-FD method is stable for large $p$, since the size of the jumps will inevitably depend on the choice of the point set $X$.

 The results for the jump-stabilized RBF-FD method are collected in Figure \ref{fig:experiments:eigenvalues:rbffd_jumpstabilized}.
 We again use $p=2$ and two different stencil sizes, $n=12$ and $n=30$, but now we add the jump penalty term defined in Section \ref{sec:stabilityproperties:rbffd_penalty} that forces the spurious jumps in the RBF-FD cardinal basis functions towards $0$.
 We also use the randomly perturbed DistMesh point set in order to not give the stabilization term a favorable starting point.
 From the figure we observe that the eigenvalue spectrum around the imaginary axis is now stable also in the $n=12$ case, as opposed to the unstabilized method in Figure \ref{fig:experiments:eigenvalues:rbffd}.
 We note that we also observed stable eigenvalue spectra for higher choices of $p$ when the jump stabilization term was used and we chose $n$ according to the standard formula $n=2\binom{p+2}{2}$.
 Another remark is that the $\text{CFL}$ numbers have to be chosen smaller when the jumps are large (small $p$ and consequently small $n$), compared with the case when the RBF-FD method is not stabilized using the jump penalty term.
 Thus, an effective strategy to stabilize the RBF-FD method is to always add the jump penalty term and possibly, at the same time, increase the stencil size when $p$ is small ($p=1,2$).